 Clematis is a popular addition to flower gardens, and for good reason.
 It’s a perennial that climbs effortlessly and should reliably produce cascades of bright blooms for years.
-But when exactly can you expect these blooms?
+When exactly can you expect these blooms?
 There’s no easy answer to this question, as the wide range of varieties bloom at such different times and for such different durations.
 Keep reading for a basic rundown of clematis vine flowering times.

 When Do Clematis Bloom?